 - 25 years old and over - £73.10 per week

-If you receive an income of more than £50 a week from an occupational or personal pension, the excess will be deducted from the amount of contribution-based Jobseeker’s Allowance you receive.
+If you have an income of more than £50 a week from an occupational or personal pension, the excess will be deducted from your benefit.
 For example, if your pension is £55 a week, £5 will be deducted from your benefit.

 A one-off lump-sum payment does not affect your benefit.
-If your pension income is below £50 per week, then your contribution-based Jobseeker’s Allowance is paid in full.
+If your pension income is below £50 a week, then your contribution-based Jobseeker’s Allowance is paid in full.

 You can claim for yourself and your partner (if you have one).
 You are not entitled to income-based Jobseeker’s Allowance if your partner is working 24 hours or more a week.